- This event has passed.

 Thursday, May 11, 12:00 pm - 1:30 pm

 New event series this year!
 The Jewish Studies faculty is hosting quarterly seminars featuring the research projects of our Jewish Studies Graduate Fellows.
 These talks will take place at lunchtime, 12:00-1:30 pm, on the UW campus.
 Join us to hear about the latest innovations in the field from our talented class of 2016-17 fellows!

 Vegetarian lunch will be provided; please RSVP so that we can plan our catering accordingly.
-Everyone who RSVPs will receive an advance copy of the research paper to be discussed.

 “Non-Muslim Military Service and Minority Experience in the Late Ottoman Empire”